Toyota Yaris Insurance Rates

 When you’re ready to shop for cheap Toyota Yaris car insurance rates, just enter your five-digit ZIP code into our FREE quote comparison tool to get started.

 Estimated insurance rates for a Toyota Yaris are $1,156 a year for full coverage.
-Comprehensive insurance costs approximately $200 each year, collision insurance costs $338, and liability costs $460.
-A policy with only liability insurance costs as little as $510 a year, and a high-risk policy costs $2,502 or more.
-Teen drivers pay the most at up to $4,546 a year.
+Comprehensive insurance costs an estimated $200, collision insurance costs $338, and liability costs around $460.
+A liability-only policy costs as low as $510 a year, and high-risk insurance costs $2,502 or more.
+16-year-old drivers pay the most at up to $4,546 a year.

 Average premium for full coverage: $1,156

-These estimates include $500 deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
-Rates include averaging for all states and Yaris models.
+These estimates include $500 policy deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all states and for all Yaris models.

 Insurance Price Range by Risk and Coverage

-For the average 40-year-old driver, insurance rates for a Toyota Yaris range from the low end price of $510 for just the minimum liability insurance to a high rate of $2,502 for a policy for a high-risk driver.
+For a 40-year-old driver, insurance rates for a Toyota Yaris range from the low end price of $510 for liability-only coverage to the much higher price of $2,502 for a policy for a high-risk driver.

 Insurance Price Range by Location

-Your location can make a big difference on car insurance rates.
-Rural locations are statistically proven to have lower incidents of accident claims than larger metro areas.
-The graphic below illustrates the difference location can make on auto insurance prices.
+Where you live can have significant affects on insurance rates.
+More rural locations are statistically proven to have lower incidents of accident claims than congested cities.
+The example below illustrates how your location can change insurance prices.

 Use the form below to get customized rates for your location.